dlcowen/AWSExaminer/README.md

 2. **Direct API Keys**: Allows input of Access Key ID and Secret Access Key
    - Option to save credentials as a new profile

-Ensure your AWS credentials have appropriate permissions to list resources in your account.
+For AWS Organizations support, ensure your credentials have appropriate permissions to:
+- List organization accounts
+- Assume roles in member accounts

 ## Required Permissions

 The AWS credentials used should have the following permissions:
+- `organizations:ListAccounts`
+- `sts:AssumeRole`
 - `ec2:DescribeInstances`
 - `ec2:DescribeVolumes`
 - `ec2:DescribeSnapshots`